“Same roof” rule for domestic abuse victims abolished

 “Today’s ruling paves the way for them to receive the justice they deserve, so they can move on with their lives,” the statement said.

-Tom Hartigan, Partner at Trethowans comments: “It is entirely right that victims of abuse be entitled to claim compensation, regardless of where they happened to be residing at the time of the abuse.
+Tom Hartigan, Partner and personal injury solicitor at Trethowans, comments: “It is entirely right that victims of abuse be entitled to claim compensation, regardless of where they happened to be residing at the time of the abuse.
 The Court of Appeal ruling finally allows for some deserved redress, which will hopefully assist them in rebuilding their lives”.